 For instance, a SaaS with a product-led onboarding could have a high retention rate.
 For example, Slack reports a churn of only 2%.
 That said, if you have a product with high customer acquisition costs and a tough setup, you don’t have any choice but to have a low churn rate.

-A hybrid SaaS marketing onboarding strategy
+A hybrid SaaS onboarding strategy

 Is it possible to have a sales-led and product-led onboarding process?